Ride the Teal Wave

 A few weeks after the event where we had hoped to meet Jill in person, she passed away from this relentless disease.
 Our hearts are broken and we send our love to her family, knowing that she deserved more time.
 She died within a year of her diagnosis.

-Ride the Teal Wave is part of STAAR Ovarian Cancer Foundation’s Step Up America for Ovarian Cancer campaign.
+Ride the Teal Wave benefits STAAR Low-Grade Serous Ovarian Cancer.
 Donations support research for effective treatments to improve the outcomes for people like Jill—and us—who have low-grade serous ovarian cancer.

 Learn more about the symptoms of ovarian cancer and why it’s mislabeled a Silent Killer.